 Microdosing and the placebo effect

-Skeptics attribute the benefits of microdosing to the placebo effect, stating that the stories about the benefits of microdosing are due to people thinking it affects their productivity or creativity and, therefore, become more creative.
+Skeptics attribute the benefits of microdosing to the placebo effect.
 Matthew Johnson, a researcher who works with psilocybin and other hallucinogens at Johns Hopkins University, states that the scientific basis that microdosing is more than a placebo effect isn’t very solid right now; “the reported benefits of microdosing are credible and very interesting.
 But the claim that everything coincides and goes well, and you’re in a good mood, and you’re in the right flow, well, we all have those kinds of days.
 Even without pharmaceutical help”, he adds.
 “If you expect to get days like that, you’re more likely to get that,” he continues.
 “It’s actually not that different from the feeling you get from a very low dose of amphetamine or some other stimulant.”

 Scholars like Dr. James Fadiman argue that Johnson is a conscientious skeptic for thinking that microdosers may have a placebo-like reaction, but agrees that further research is necessary.
-Fadiman believes there is more than a placebo after analyzing the 1850 microdosing reports he has received so far.
-The majority reports major benefits—both psychological and medicinal—and their experiences are very similar to one another.
-These people come from allover the world, have never spoken to each other, nor have they influenced each other in their experiences.
+Fadiman believes that the benefits from microdosing are more than just a placebo after analyzing over 1850 microdosing reports he has received.
+The majority of these microdosers have reported major benefits—physically, mentally, and spirtually —and their experiences are very similar to one another.
+These people come from all over the world, have never spoken to each other, nor have they influenced each other in their experiences.
 For him, this is enough proof that the benefits of microdosing are more than just a placebo effect.

 Read more on our blog: Microdosing and the Placebo-effect — What do we really know?